Maurice Wilkins and Rosalind Franklin

 The discovery of the structure of DNA in 1953 revealed the physical and chemical basis of how characteristics are passed down through the generations and how they are expressed in individual organisms.

 Rosalind Franklin and 'Photo 51'

-Rosalind Franklin came to King's in early 1951; that summer she took the famous 'Photo 51' and made important studies of the DNA molecule.
+Rosalind Franklin came to King's in early 1951; in May 1952 together with Ray Gosling she took the famous 'Photo 51' and made important studies of the DNA molecule.

-Francis Crick and James Watson of Cambridge University obtained ’Photo 51’, and some of Franklin's data in the report of an MRC visit to King's and with their own deductions built the first correct model of the DNA molecule.
+Francis Crick and James Watson of Cambridge University saw ’Photo 51’, and some of Franklin's data in her annual report to the MRC, and with their own deductions built the first correct model of the DNA molecule.
 Their famous paper in Nature (April 1953) was accompanied by a paper by Wilkins, Stokes and Wilson and another by Franklin and Gosling.

 This was the beginning of a further seven years of work for Maurice Wilkins and his colleagues to check and verify Crick and Watson's hypothetical model.
 It was for this and his original X-ray diffraction studies that Wilkins was awarded the Nobel Prize for Physiology or Medicine with Crick and Watson in 1962.

 Rosalind Franklin died of cancer at the age of 37 in 1958.